thirdweb-example/react-native-typescript-starter/README.md

 # React Native + thirdweb + TypeScript Starter Template

-## 👷🚧 Alpha 🚧👷

-This template is in alpha right now.
-We're working on improving it and adding more features.
-If you have any feedback, please let us know!

 Got questions?
 Jump into our [Discord](https://discord.gg/thirdweb) to speak with us directly.

 ## Getting Started